vinefluent/Blinkit-Dashboard/README.md

 ## 📂 Files in this Project
 - Blinkit_Sales_Dashboard.pbix → The dashboard file
 - sales_data.csv → The raw sales data
-- inventory_data.csv → Product stock info
+- inventory_data.csv → Product Stock info
 - Screenshot.png → (Optional) Image of the dashboard

 ## 🚀 What I Learned